ClusterLLM: Large Language Models as a Guide for Text Clustering: Introduction

+We propose {\model}, a framework that utilizes LLM to guide a small embedder for finding text clusters with a low cost, as shown in Figure~\ref{fig:overall}.
+It comprises two stages that are specially designed for two aspects of clustering: (1) perspective, i.e., the grouping criterion such as \emph{topic}, \emph{intent} and \emph{emotion} and (2) granularity, i.e. the scope of clusters.

+In Stage 1, we prompt LLMs with a triplet task that predicts which one of the two candidate choices is closer to anchor instance to understand the user-preferred perspectives.
+We choose this triplet task because (a) it is irrelevant with cluster granularity and (b) the produced triplets can fine-tune small embedder towards the right perspective.
+In order to improve sample efficiency, we further propose entropy-based triplet sampling to find the most informative triplets.
+Specifically, we first calculate entropy for each instance based on cluster assignment probabilities, and then identify those with highest entropy.
+Two candidate choices are then sampled from its nearest clusters to guarantee they are close enough to the anchor.

+In Stage 2, we first obtain the cluster hierarchy that starts from instance-level clusters and iteratively merge two closest clusters until the entire dataset.
+And then we prompt LLMs to determine cluster granularity with a few annotated data pairs as demonstrations.
+We construct the data pairs to prompt by sampling from two clusters that are merged at each step of hierarchical clustering, so that they cover a wide range of granularities.
+And the final decision is made by measuring consistency between each level of clustering and predictions.

-We extensively evaluate {\model} on $14$ datasets that includes intent discovery, topic mining, information extraction, domain discovery and emotion detection.
+We extensively evaluate {\model} on $14$ datasets that include diverse tasks such as intent discovery, topic mining, type discovery, domain discovery, and emotion detection.
 Furthermore, these datasets span a wide range of granularities that have $10$ to $150$ number of clusters.
-We show that {\model} is effective on improving clustering quality, where the clustering performance is improved on $11$ of $14$ datasets over a deep clustering baseline.
-Moreover, the ablation study shows that {\model} also outperforms a self-supervise baseline and our sampling strategy is effective compared to a random sampling baseline.
-Finally, {\model} also outperforms the best baseline that rely on clustering errors on determining cluster granularity.
+We show that {\model} is effective overall on improving clustering quality, where the clustering performance is improved over both a deep clustering baseline and a self-supervise baseline.
+Moreover, the ablation study shows that our sampling strategy is effective compared to a random sampling baseline.
+Finally, {\model} also outperforms clustering-error based methods on determining cluster granularity.